Greg-R/T41EEE/README.md

    RAM1: variables:146496, code:186936, padding:9672   free for local variables:181184
    RAM2: variables:332896  free for malloc/new:191392
 ```
+## Highlight of Changes included in T41EEE.93 May 10, 2026

+This release is to add and iambic keyer and improve CW decoding display.

+1. An iambic keyer is added.
+This is found in the CW Options, in the sub-menu
+    "Key Type".
+2. Display of decoded CW is now managed in the RA8875 display using BTE, which is
+    the "Block Transfer Engine".

 ## Highlight of Changes included in T41EEE.92 December 11, 2025

 This release is to address bug fixes and usability issues in T41EEE.91.